littlemissantivirus/HypixelAPI/README.md

 # HypixelAPI
-A Hypixel API parsed in Kotlin.
+A Hypixel API parser in Kotlin.